Research Project

 Research Methods

-In the planning phase, WATT will facilitate convergence research employing multidisciplinary perspectives to better understand the “pain points” for individual workers, owner/operators, enforcement agents, and stakeholders across the organic waste processing infrastructure.
-Based on the pain points, the project team will develop frameworks—legal & business, sociological/anthropological/psychological/design, computer science/engineering/robotics—through which the team will produce a concept of operations (ConOp) for implementing automation technologies into the processing of organic waste and ensuring workers are trained to work alongside, in collaboration with assistive technology.
+Based on the analyzed pain points, the project team will develop frameworks (sociological/anthropological/psychological/design, legal & business, computer science/engineering/robotics) to produce a concept of operations (ConOp) for implementing automation technologies into the processing of organic waste, and ensuring workers are trained to work alongside and in collaboration with assistive technology.

 Research Deliverables and Products